Zenika/sensei/README.md

 > ⚠ If you expect to use this alias within Git Bash for Windows, you might need
 > to set `MSYS_NO_PATHCONV` to `1` to disable path conversion on the volume paths.
-> This avoids the `C:/Program Files/Git/...: no such or directory` type of errors.
+> This avoids the `C:/Program Files/Git/...: no such file or directory` type of
+> errors.

 ### Using a Docker image built from sources 🐳